By Eleanor Baranofsky

 It stated that one night of binge drinking can impede muscle recovery (a.k.a. hard-earned gains) for up to two weeks.

 I took it at its word.

-This was enough to make me question my consumption and caused me to make a cut back in order to care of my physical well-being.
+This was enough to make me question my consumption and caused me to cut back to care for my physical well-being.

-Since then, I have come across many men and women who appear to be in great shape in spite of their alcohol consumption, leading me to question the relationship between the two.
+Since then, I have come across many men and women who appear to be in great shape despite their alcohol consumption, leading me to question the relationship between the two.